 Well, there’s something you should know: Twitter is not just about getting traffic.

-Twitter won’t send traffic to your site all the time, and any traffic that does arrive might not lead to a conversion;
+Twitter won’t send traffic to your site all the time, and any traffic that does arrive might not lead to conversion;

 the most effective Twitter accounts tweet about human interest 90% of the time and only 10% of their tweets are self-promotional.

-Twitter is about connecting with an audience, building a brand identity and gaining the trust of potential customers.
+Twitter is about connecting with an audience, building a brand identity, and gaining the trust of potential customers.

-Oreo are one of the best examples of using Twitter to its full potential.
+Oreo is one of the best examples of using Twitter to its full potential.
 During a power outage at the Super Bowl Oreo quickly came up with a clever gimmick to get themselves noticed.
 Their Dunk in the Dark tweet garnered 15,000 retweets and showed off Oreo’s “human” side.

 Your brand might not want the same brand identity as Oreo but keeping up to date with current affairs and tweeting about it can never harm you.

-TweetDeck and Hootsuite allow you to see all your interactions (including your shiny new followers!) all on one screen.
+TweetDeck and Hootsuite allow you to see all your interactions (including your new followers!) all on one screen.
 One of the best things about Twitter schedulers is that you can set up all your posts at the beginning of the day and leave it, coming back only to check interactions and breaking news every now and again, so Twitter needn’t take over your whole day.

 This can help you tailor your tweets to specific events and genders and means that you can schedule tweets for the right time of day.
 If you run an international business you might find that half of your followers come from overseas, and there’s no point tweeting when they’re all fast asleep.

 What Should You Tweet About?

 But be tactful; if a major crisis kicks off somewhere in the world, make sure none of your scheduled tweets could be insensitive in light of events.

-Finally, have fun!
 For the most part, people like Twitter because it’s funny.